 Siberian Bugloss is an herbaceous perennial with a mounded form.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 It has no significant negative characteristics.

 Siberian Bugloss is recommended for the following landscape applications;

 - Container Planting

 Planting & Growing

-Visions in Pink Chinese Astilbe will grow to be about 12 inches tall at maturity extending to 20 inches tall with the flowers, with a spread of 20 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
-Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+Siberian Bugloss will grow to be about 12 inches tall at maturity extending to 16 inches tall with the flowers, with a spread of 18 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 15 inches apart.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.

-Visions in Pink Chinese Astilbe is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
-With its upright habit of growth, it is best suited for use as a ‘thriller’ in the ‘spiller-thriller-filler’ container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+Siberian Bugloss is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
+It is often used as a ‘filler’ in the ‘spiller-thriller-filler’ container combination, providing a mass of flowers against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.